 Assistant Professor, Psychology

-The Department of Psychology is committed to fostering inclusive and equitable practices, anti-racism, and diversity in our curriculum and pedagogical choices.
-We will be continuing ongoing work on departmental curricular revision, guided by the Strategic Directions of our University and LiftSU (https://www.seattleu.edu/diversity/lift-su/), with a focus on designing departmental learning outcomes around racial/intersectional equity to guide our process.
-We encourage applicants to apply whose work and/or interests align with our commitments.
+The Department of Psychology is committed to anti-racism through fostering inclusive and equitable practices, honoring lived experiences of community members we seek to work with, and promoting diversity in our curriculum and pedagogical choices.
+We will be continuing ongoing work to advance goals of equity and inclusion, guided by the Strategic Directions of our University and LiftSU (https://www.seattleu.edu/diversity/lift-su/).
+We encourage applicants to apply whose work, lived experience, and/or interests align with these commitments.

 In support of its